 Monitor your heating usage

 As we’ve said over and over again, putting the heating on isn’t always the most necessary option especially when you’re trying to save energy.
 But keeping track of how much you use your heating and when you could probably get away without it is useful.
 Do you need it on all day, every day?
 Do you turn it off when you go out?
 Do you turn it off at night?
+And it’s always worth hiring in insulation installers Pipe Lagging if you’re investing in new systems.

 Only heat rooms you use